gethub123456778/CHPC-Guide/README.md

 ---

-**Note**: This guide is maintained by the CHPC user community.
+**Note**: This guide is supportive of the CHPC clustore .
 For official documentation, please refer to the [CHPC Wiki](https://wiki.chpc.ac.za).

 ## Contributing